 This month’s Firefighter Spotlight is on Steve Halverson from California.

-What did you do in your professional life before retirement?
+What did you do in your professional life before moving to Jasper Highlands?

 What made you decide to become a Firefighter at this stage of your life?

-What do you like most about the Jasper Highlands Volunteer Fire Department?
+What do you like most about the Jasper Highlands Fire Department?